Best self-guided walking tour of Georgetown, D.C.

 15. Martin’s Tavern (1264 Wisconsin Ave NW)

-Historic tavern where JFK proposed to Jackie.
+This is the historic tavern where JFK proposed to Jackie.
 Don’t be shy about walking in to see Booth #3 (where the proposal happened) even if you are not eating here.
-The tavern welcomes visitors and even has a brochure printed to give you all the info about other notable people who ate there.
+The tavern welcomes visitors and even has a brochure printed to give you all the info on who sat where.

 Exit Martin’s Tavern, turn left and walk up Wisconsin Avenue to…